abetusk/2d/halloween/bat-patch/README.md

 * Select the 'invert' option and unset the 'burn white' option
 * Generate the GCode and save it.

-The output is in a DOS format (carriage return and line feed after every line) so I clen it up by running `dos2unix`.
+The output is in a DOS format (carriage return and line feed after every line) so I clean it up by running `dos2unix`.
 I also remove the comments (`s/;.*//`) in addition to adding a `G0 F5000` at the top to make the rapid motion faster.

 I use a cotton polyester or rayon fabric (I can't remember which).
 I believe it's the 100% rayon as it melts and feels